biaandersson/gloud-tf-automation/README.md

 ## About <a name = "about"></a>

-Terraform module to create GCP instance infrastructure and install saltstack on the instance.
+This project is a simple example of how to use Terraform and GitHub Actions to automate the creation of infrastructure in Cloud.
+It will create a VM instance in GCP and install Saltstack on it.
+It will also clone a saltstack repo and configure the master and minions config files.

 ## Getting Started <a name = "getting_started"></a>